himb-franklin-lab/himb-franklin-lab.github.io/content/Publications/_index.md

     // Create a temporary download link
     const a = document.createElement('a');
     a.href = url;
-    a.download = 'citation.txt';  // This is the name of the downloaded file
+    a.download = 'citation.txt';  // Name of the file
     document.body.appendChild(a);
-    a.click();  // Trigger the download
+    a.click();  // Trigger download

-    // Clean up the temporary link
+    // Clean up temporary link
     document.body.removeChild(a);
     URL.revokeObjectURL(url);
 }
 </script>